fenio/homelab/README.md

   <summary><h2 style="display: inline-block; margin: 0;">Kubernetes installation using k0s(ctl)</h2></summary>

 k0sctl allows to **greatly** simplify k8s install.
 Below is my configuration file which basically allows me to install whole cluster within minutes.
+Obviously every host which is later part of the cluster needs to be accessible via SSH.

 ```sh